temporalio/cli/temporalcli/commandsmd/commands.md

 * `--follow`, `-f` (bool) - Follow the progress of a Workflow Execution in real time (does not apply to JSON output).
-* `--event-details` (bool) - If set when using text output, include event details JSON in printed output.
+* `--detailed` (bool) - If set when using text output, display events as sections with detail instead of simple table.

 Includes options set for [workflow reference](#options-set-for-workflow-reference).